Bible translations into Welsh: William Salesbury, 1567

-In 1563 a law was passed in the name of Queen Elizabeth I, which instructed the Anglican Bishops in Wales and Hereford to arrange for the Bible and the Book of Common Prayer to be translated into Welsh.
+In 1563 a law was passed in the name of Queen Elizabeth I (5 Eliz.
+1. c.
+28), which instructed the Anglican Bishops in Wales and Hereford to arrange for the Bible and the Book of Common Prayer to be translated into Welsh.
 The work was accomplished by Richard Davies, Bishop of St David's, his cantor Thomas Huet, and William Salesbury.
 They worked at the Bishop's palace in Carmarthen, where they translated the New Testament from Greek.
 The First Epistle to Timothy, Hebrews, James, and 1 and 2 Peter were translated by Richard Davies, and Revelation was translated by Thomas Huet.
 However most of the work was by William Salesbury.

 William Salesbury translated the Book of Common Prayer from English, which was published, together with his translation of the Psalms from Hebrew, on 6 May 1567.
 The New Testament was issued on 7 October 1567.
 They were both published by Humphrey Toy and printed in London by Henry Denham.

 In 1850 Robert Griffith, a bookseller in Caernarfon, published a new edition of Salesbury's New Testament which was printed in Caernarfon by James Rees and probably edited by the clergyman, Isaac Jones (1804–50).
 This was faithful to the original but the orthography was updated, and it was printed in a modern font to make it easier to read.